 You can set up a payment plan with us by calling 9240 1111.

-In some circumstances, you might need to complete a payment plan application form (PDF).
+In some circumstances, you might need to complete our Payment plan application form (PDF).
 Once you have filled in this form you can either:

 - Mail it to Moreland City Council, Locked Bag 10, Moreland Vic 3058